Center Stage (theater): History

 The theater ultimately moved into a new space carved out of an abandoned Jesuit college.
 The Center Stage has since become Baltimore's leading professional theater, hosting more than 100,000 people each season to its home in Mount Vernon.

 In 2011, British playwright Kwame Kwei-Armah succeeded Irene Lewis as artistic director of Center Stage.
-Center Stage audiences became familiar with him in 2005 when Kwei-Armah's most recognized work Elmina's Kitchen held its American premiere at Center Stage.
-The play had previously debuted at the National Theatre in London in 2003, making Kwei-Armah the first Black Briton to have a play produced on the West End.
+Previously, Center Stage had produced the American premiere of Kwei-Armah's most recognized work Elmina's Kitchen.

 The 2018/19 Season welcomed Artistic Director Stephanie Ybarra, an artistic producer most recently at The Public Theater.
-Center Stage has transitioned from a six-play to a seven-play season that includes a mix of comedy, drama, and musicals.
+Center Stage transitioned from a six-play to a seven-play season that included a mix of comedy, drama, and musicals.
+After the COVID-19 pandemic, the theater scaled back their season to include fewer shows.
+In 2024, the theater announced a 2024-2025 season consisting of six shows.

 Main stage performances occur in either the 541-seat Pearlstone Theater or the smaller, flexible-layout Head Theater.
 The Play Lab series features new work from emerging and established artists.
 Third Spaces brings theater to unexpected stages, such as the 2013 production of The Container, which placed a small audience inside a shipping container, and Fourth Spaces explores the relationship between technology and artistry, using the Center Stage interactive media wall to connect audiences and theater artists.